MileHacker Logo

 • Eugene: PeaceHealth Sacred Heart Medical Center is a major hospital serving the southern Willamette Valley.

 • Urgent medical clinics are also accessible in most larger towns for non-life-threatening medical issues requiring prompt attention.
-Utilize online maps or ask locals for the nearest facility.
+Take advantage of online maps or ask locals for the nearest facility.

 • Contact details for your embassy: For international visitors, your country's embassy resides in Washington D.C.
-Consulates may be found in major U.S. Cities like Seattle, The City by the bay, or Los Angeles.
+Consulates you may find in major U.S. Cities like Seattle, The City by the bay, or Los Angeles.
 Maintain their contact details readily available for urgent situations, like a lost passport.

 Natural Disaster Protocols